East Drumore Township, Pennsylvania

 East Drumore Township is a township in south central Lancaster County, Pennsylvania, United States.
-At the 2020 census the population was 3,903.
+At the 2020 census, the population was 3,903.
 It is part of the Solanco School District.

 Geography

-According to the U.S. Census Bureau, the township has a total area of 23.2 sqmi, all of it land.
+According to the U.S. Census Bureau, the township has a total area of 23.2 sqmi, all land.
 It includes the communities of Mechanic Grove, Puseyville, Unicorn, and Drumore Center, and part of Buck and Henzel.

-It is named after Dromore (Irish: Druim Moir), County Down, now in Northern Ireland.
+It is named after Dromore, County Down in Northern Ireland.